veracity/veracity-documentation/sections/tenantmanagement/tenantmanagement.md

 ]
 ```

-This result in the following properties:
+This results in the following properties:

 ```json
  "properties": [